ardanlabs/gotraining/reading/design_guidelines.md

 Writing idiomatic code in Go gets you a long way.
 But you can do so much more when you know how these things work.

+#### Integrity, Readability, Simplicity and Performance

+You can't make the best decisions without understanding the impact of your decisions.
+Every decision you make, every line of code you write comes with trade-offs.
+These trade-offs falls into these four areas.
+Before you allow a higher numbered trade-off trump a lower numbered trade-off, you must consciously and with great reason be able to explain yourself.

+**1) Integrity**:
+This is the accuracy and consistency of your code performing every read, write and the execution of every instruction.
+Nothing trumps integrity - EVER.

+**2) Readability**:
+This is the ability to easily read code and understand what it is doing.
+It is also the ability to understand the cost of the code and its impact on your software and the overall ecosystem it exists in.

+**3) Simplicity**:
+This is algorithm efficiency and not wasting effort.
+Solving the data transformation problem with the least number of steps.
+NASA identified that every 10 lines of code produces a bug whether you like it or not.
+Reduce bugs and simplify code by writing less of it.

+**4) Performance**:
+This is about micro-optimizing something when it is absolutely necessary.
+When code is written with this as the priority, it is very difficult to write code that is readable and simple.
+When readable and simple code is not performing well enough based on real empirical data, then this can be discussed.

 #### Data-Oriented Design
 [Data-Oriented Design and C++](https://www.youtube.com/watch?v=rX0ItVEVjHc) - Mike Acton
 [Efficiency with Algorithms, Performance with Data Structures](https://www.youtube.com/watch?v=fHNmRkzxHWs) - Chandler Carruth